dddrrreee/cs140e-24win/labs/4-cross-checking/PRELAB.md

       `2-libpi-fake`) and try running them by changing the `03-fake-pi/Makefile` to use the different version.

-   4. `code-fake-pi` : a more full fledged but still fairly trivial user-level emulator for your pi code.
+   4. `1-fake-pi` : a more full fledged but still fairly trivial user-level emulator for your pi code.
 You will use this approach to cross-check your implementation against everyone else's to ensure everyone is equivalant.
 Thus, if one person is correct,